-So your little one is tearing it up on the balance bike and pedalling like a pro on the trike.
-Now it’s time to dial up the excitement with their first bike for big kiddies.
+So your little one is tearing it up on their toddler wheels and now it’s time to dial up the excitement with their first bike for big kiddies.

 That first bike is a milestone gift for kids, one that signals the beginning of a new kind of freedom and goes a long way in ensuring kiddos get the physical activity their growing bodies need.